tanmayi04/Data-Analysis-Web-App-Using-Streamlit/README.md

 # data-analysis-web-app-using-streamlit
-This project is done throgh coursera's guided projects.
+This project is done through coursera's guided projects.

 Thank You!